AdaCore/learn/courses/advanced-ada/chapters/generics.rst

 Interfaces using signature packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Signature packages are used to group a set of types and subprograms that serve as a formal package parameter in another generic package.
-The basic form is similar to the approach we've just seen using formal subprograms: a signature package defines an interface using a formal type and formal subprograms.
+The basic form of signature packages is similar to the approach we've just seen using formal subprograms: a signature package defines an interface using a formal type and formal subprograms.

 Signature packages make it more explicit that the types and subprograms defined in the package represent an interface.
 This is an advantage over the approach using formal subprograms directly.
 However, using signature package isn't as explicit as using the :ada:`interface` keyword.

-In general, signature packages aren't used in isolation, but in combination with other generic packages.
-This also might provide a hint that a package is used to represent an interface.
+As mentioned before, signature packages aren't used in isolation, but in combination with other generic packages.
+Also, they don't define anything themselves.
+These features might provide a hint that a package is used to represent an interface.

 Let's look at the implementation of a generic hash table using a signature
 package: